LianAustin/ICS3U-Using-GitHub/README.md

 - An account on GitHub set up with your @ycdsbk12.ca account.
 - Your GitHub username and email address.

-## 1. Fork the repository
+## 1. Fork the repository (optional)
+If you're using a repository (or "repo") provided to you from GitHub Classroom, you can skip this step.

-Create a fork of the template repository (or "repo").
-This will make a copy of the repo in your own personal GitHub account.
+If you've been given a repository to copy, you will need to create a fork of it.
+Your forked repo will be stored in your own personal GitHub account.

 ![forking](images/01.gif)